open-source-labs/ReacType/README.md

 **ReacType** is a visual prototyping tool for developers employing **React** component architecture alongside the comprehensive type checking of **TypeScript**.
 In other words, **you can draw prototypes and export React / Typescript code!**

 **ReacType** allows the user to _visualize_ their application architecture dynamically, employing a _drag-and-drop canvas display_ and a _real-time component code preview_.
-The user can create components and drag _instances_ of these components, as well as nested HTML elements, onto the canvas.
+The user can create components and drag _instances_ of these components, as well as HTML elements, onto the canvas.
 This architecture can then be _exported_ as TypeScript application files to be used as a starter template for any repository.

 **New with version 3.0:**

 - Export code as a [Next.js](https://nextjs.org/) project
 - Create nestable components/HTML elements using a drag-and-drop canvas
-- Add CSS to components
+- Add CSS to any element on the canvas
 - Components and HTML canvas elements are rendered in the canvas in the same way they'll be rendered in the exported project
 - View dynamically generated Next.js or classic React code as you build your project
 - Authenticate with Github or email